How I Live Now (film): Critical reception

-Upon release, the film received mixed reviews.
-Rotten Tomatoes reports that 66% of 109 surveyed critics gave the film an average rating of 6.20/10.
+The film received mixed reviews.
+On Rotten Tomatoes 66% of 109 critics gave the film a positive review with an average rating of 6.20/10.
 The site's consensus states: "Led by another strong performance from Saoirse Ronan and a screenplay that subverts YA clichés, How I Live Now blends young love with post-apocalyptic drama."
 Metacritic rated it 57 out of 100 based on reviews from 29 critics, indicating "mixed or average reviews".

 Toronto Sun writer Steve Tilley praised Ronan's acting and positively compared her role as Daisy to that of Jennifer Lawrence's role as Katniss Everdeen in The Hunger Games series.
 He stated, "Kids battling for their lives in a near-future world taken from the pages of a young adult novel sounds a bit familiar - paging Katniss Everdeen - but How I Live Now has at least one major difference from Hollywood's interpretation of The Hunger Games: it doesn't shy away from graphic grimness".
 Ronan responded to the comparison saying, "What I love about [our film] is that it's very realistic, and it's very much a reminder that this could happen at any moment, and this is probably how it would be".

 Justin Chang of Variety called it an "uneven but passionate adaptation".
 He wrote that the "role of Daisy likely wouldn't have worked with a less capable actress at the helm, and Ronan, whose recent performances in films like Hanna and The Host have proven her willing to get her hands dirty, gives flesh, ferocity and weight to the character's many transformations, from sullen ingrate to loving cousin, from passionate lover to Katniss Everdeen-style heroine".
 He also noted MacKay's performance calling it "a nice, watchful presence as the somewhat idealised love interest".

 He also praised Macdonald's work in conjunction with the production of the film despite their limited resources and intimate scale.
 Todd McCarthy of The Hollywood Reporter called it "a derivative teen romance in an apocalyptic setting."
 Jeanette Catsoulis of The New York Times wrote that the film "struggles to balance a nebulous narrative on tentpole moments of rich emotional resonance."
 Alan Scherstuhl of The Village Voice also compared Daisy to Katniss calling the film a "tender, humane, and searing" film with "scenes of great beauty and world-ending terror."
 Conversely, Andy Klein, writer for Glendale News-Press felt the film "muddled" its way through the plot.